Welcome to the Meadows Development

 Plan of Subdivision

-A subdivision application will divide the site into development blocks, lots, public roads, and park reserves.
 A Development Agreement with the RM will be required and will ensure the required infrastructure is in place before construction begins.

 How Does the General Development Designation Guide This Application?